 Like dishes, every element adds its strength to make the final result we're going for.

 These are St. Louis-style pork spareribs.
-But any type of pork rib will work.
+But you can also use baby back ribs.
 Just be sure to get all the membrane off and give them a good rinse prior to cooking.
 The membrane (the layer of silver or white skin found on the underside of the rack) gets rubbery when cooked and prevents flavors from penetrating the meat.
 Just start at the end of the rack, get a dull knife under the membrane and carefully pull it off the whole rack.

-Applewood is my favorite.
+Applewood is my favorite wood for ribs.
 You can also use cherry or a combination.
 Maple is too subtle for my taste, while hickory and mesquite are too strong.
+Learn more about the best woods for smoking.

 The Cooks: Times and Temps

-This is a looong cook in the sous vide bath (24-30 hours), but the good news is that part is totally hands-off once they are in the bath, and you can do it days ahead of time to make life easier.
+This is a very long cook in the sous vide bath (24-30 hours), but the good news is that part is totally hands-off once they are in the bath, and you can do it days ahead of time to make life easier.

 The smoke is where you get some of the time back: a quick 90 minutes, versus 6 or so hours with the traditional method of smoking ribs the entire time in the smoker.
-And the texture is much better and more consistent.
+And the texture is much better and more consistent with sous vide.
 A good coat of rub is applied before this quick smoke, along with a slather of BBQ sauce after an hour in the smoker.

 For an in-depth read of the different texture options, check out Serious Eats who tested all the variations.